-Join Simon Allardice for an in-depth discussion in this video Low-tech tracing and profiling, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Low-tech tracing and profiling, part of Programming Foundations: Code Efficiency.

 The profiling we've done up to now hasn't…required us making any changes to the code.…But if we're able and willing to do so, either a…little or a lot, we can get some very useful information.…Let us begin by kicking this old school.…See, I can't imagine a programmer exists who hasn't written some…simple console debug, log, print, or trace statements in their code.…We have a function or method.…We're not sure we're getting here.…So we insert a print statement of some kind.…We also may not be quite sure we're getting out of it.…

 So we could add another at the end.…Or even in multiple places inside the code, if there's lots going on.…Now, whatever your language, the syntax for might…change a little, but the idea is the same.…You know the deal, you run the application and these get written…on to a console or log area, so you can read them.…Now, many languages, these kinds of statements,…prints or debugs or console statements can often be stripped out of release…code automatically, saving you the trouble of deleting or commenting them all out.…

 Learn to choose the right data types, understand the pitfalls of using high-level languages, and decide where to spend your time.
 Plus, see how the underlying memory management model may have more of an impact than you realize, and what performance issues you can expect working with databases and web services.

 - Using code analysis tools to measure performance